The bifurcation locus for numbers of bounded type: Abstract

 \section{Abstract}

-We define a family $\BB(t)$ of compact subsets of the unit interval which generalizes the sets of numbers whose continued fraction expansion has bounded digits.
-We study how the set $\BB(t)$ changes as one moves the parameter $t$, and see that the family undergoes period-doubling bifurcations and displays the same transition pattern from periodic to chaotic behaviour as the usual family of quadratic polynomials.
-The set $\EE$ of bifurcation parameters is a fractal set of measure zero.
-We also show that the Hausdorff dimension of $\BB(t)$ varies continuously with the parameter, and the dimension of each individual set equals the dimension of the corresponding section of the bifurcation set $\EE$.
+We define a family $\BB(t)$ of compact subsets of the unit interval which provides a filtration of the set of numbers whose continued fraction expansion has bounded digits.
+We study how the set $\BB(t)$ changes as the parameter $t$ ranges in $[0,1]$, and see that the family undergoes period-doubling bifurcations and displays the same transition pattern from periodic to chaotic behaviour as the family of real quadratic polynomials.
+The set $\EE$ of bifurcation parameters is a fractal set of measure zero and Hausdorff dimension $1$.
+The Hausdorff dimension of $\BB(t)$ varies continuously with the parameter, and we show that the dimension of each individual set equals the dimension of the corresponding section of the bifurcation set $\EE$.